ansible-community/meetup/resources/email_templates/speaker_outreach_for_the_first_time.md

 Ansible is an open-source community project sponsored by Red Hat [1].
 It is the simplest way to automate IT.
 Ansible delivers simple IT automation that ends repetitive tasks and frees up DevOps teams for more strategic work.
 Ansible Community [2] is a gathering of a small group of Systems Engineers, DevOps, and SREs to discuss their automation journey focusing on Ansible.
-Ansible {place/city of the meetup} Meetup is a platform for upstream and downstream to meet each other to share knowledge and Ansible stories.
-We meet every month/once in two months to talk about the above-mentioned topics and ideas.
+Ansible {place/city of the meetup} Meetup is a place for Ansible users and developers of all types to meet each other, share knowledge and swap Ansible stories.We meet every month/once in two months to talk about the above-mentioned topics and ideas.

 {Share the reference you met or learned about the potential speaker and their work.
 Also, why would their talk be helpful for the event, group, and community?
 You can share some ideas for the talks with them.}